 Die for Our Ship: In the fandom just about everyone has been targeted by Shippers at some point or another for being in the way of their OTP.
 Syaoran, Nakuru, Kaho and Mei-Ling are the preferred victims.
 There's enough to warrant its own page, and that's not even complete.

 Values Dissonance: Sakura asks Eriol about the religious beliefs of the people at the Church.
 Eriol responds not with a description of Christianity, but with what might as well be a description of Shinto.
-Sakura is moved when she hears it, and anyone who knows anything about Christianity is hit with a Broken Aesop.
+Sakura is moved when she hears it, and anyone who knows anything about Christianity is hit with a Flat "What.".

 Vocal Dissonance: Nelvana dub decides to give Kero, a cute and tiny little critter, the voice of a 20-something year old man with a surfer tone.
 The Latin-American and Portuguese dubs are guilty of this too, even though they're known for Superlative Dubbing.
 Thankfully, the Sealed Card movie and the Catalan dub give him suitable voices for both his plushy and beast forms.